Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 Now you should be able to access the Android system.

 !!!Warning
-    If you burned the debian 3.19 flasher firmware(use the GPT format) previously, it will fail due to andriod flasher can't format the GPT.
+    If you burned the debian 3.19 flasher firmware(use the GPT: GUID Partition Table) previously, it will fail due to andriod flasher can't format the GPT.
 Please use the debian 6.10 SD firmware and run **sudo dd if=/dev/zero of=/dev/mmcblk1 bs=1M count=100**.
 Then re-burn the andriod flasher again.
 We will eliminate the issue from debian 6.10 flasher firmware.

 **Record and Play Audio in Windows with ADB Tool**